-We are located in Central Virginia.
-We do not deliver, ship or mail our puppies.
-To avoid us driving with cash, if you pre-paid in full and are driving from very far away we might be able to meet in a public location 1-2 hours away (based on our availability) to help with your driving distance at no additional charge.
+We do not deliver, fly out, ship or mail our puppies.
+To avoid us driving with cash, if you pre-paid in full and you are driving from out of state we may be able to meet in a public location 1-2 hours away (based on our availability) to help reduce your driving distance at no additional charge.
 You won’t be able to meet the parents this way but we can send videos of them to you as desired.

-Golden Shepherds are a rare breed that is great for families.
+Quality home bred Golden Shepherds are great for families.
 We specialize in breeding mentally healthy trusting dogs.
 This is the best of both breeds with a fun Golden Retriever personality and the smarts of a German Shepherd.
 They are playful and very loving with the ability to learn tricks.
 They are raised with both AKC pure bred parents (with no health issues of any kind) freely playing with them 24/7 to ensure quality mental health growth.
 The parents are our own pets (since puppies) that live with us inside of our home.

-PICK UP: They will have small collar/leash on with a vet examination, first shots, deworming and microchips to register upon pickup.
-You can bring a medium sized harness for them to grow into.
 Be cautious of taking your puppy to potty in places where unvaccinated dogs may have used the bathroom (when driving home) to avoid your puppy getting deadly diseases like Parvo.
-They are safe to be around unvaccinated dogs after they go to their 2-3 vet visit.
+They are safe to be around unvaccinated dogs/areas after they go to their 3rd vet visit around 12 weeks old.
 Talk to your vet about this.

 AKC REGISTRATION: These pups are not pure breed AKC recognized dogs.
 There is a mix breed registry for AKC mix breeds.
 Visit https://www.akc.org/register/information/canine-partners/ for more information about registering mix breed pups born from pure breed parents.